 Darken the Light Side

 Now we’re ready to turn down the bright, sunlit side of his face.
-We’ll use the levels adjustment for this, limiting it the sunlit areas with a layer mask.
+We’ll use the levels adjustment for this, limiting it to the sunlit areas with a layer mask.
 First, insert a levels adjustment layer (Layers > Adjustment Layer > Levels…).
 Do not turn on clipping.
 This creates a layer with a levels adjustment and a layer mask, as before.
 Click on the layers icon in the layers palette, and adjust the sliders to darken the whole image.
-Concentrate on the area that is sunlit, and darken until that area seems to be properly lit.
+Concentrate on the sunlit area, and darken until that area seems to be correctly lit.
 This is a subtle change, so don’t overdo it.
-Obviously, everything else is too dark now, but we’re going to fix that next with a layer mask.
-And we just happen to have one we can copy, down on the Blacken Sky layer.
-Holding down the Alt/Option key, click and drag the layer mask on the Blacken Sky layer up to the layer mask on the levels adjustment layer.
-When you release the mouse button, Photoshop asks “Replace Layer Mask?”
+Everything else is too dark now, but we’re going to fix that next with a layer mask.
+And we just happen to have one we can copy down on the Blacken Sky layer.
+Holding down the Alt/Option key, click and drag the layer mask on the Blacken Sky layer up to the layer mask on the Levels adjustment layer.
+When you release the mouse button, Photoshop asks, “Replace Layer Mask?”
 Click on Yes.
 This copies the mask to the new layer for you.
-This causes all of the level adjustment on the face to go away.
-We’ll paint with white now, just on the sunlit areas, and it will reveal the adjusted, properly-lit areas.
+This causes all of the level adjustments on the face to go away.
+We’ll paint with white now, just on the sunlit areas, revealing the adjusted, properly-lit areas.
 This is what my layer mask looked like when I was done:

 If you’re wondering how I got that screenshot of the layer mask, here’s how: hold down the Alt/Option key and click on the layer mask icon.
 Suddenly the image mask appears on top of your image.
 To make it go away, just click again on the layer.

 This has been a lesson in using layer masks, which you will find indispensable once you see how they work.
 They give you ultimate control over each layer’s effects.
 But that’s as far as we’ll go this week.
 I don’t want to overwhelm you with too much, and there’s a lot more to come.
-Let me know if this wasn’t clear, or if you got lost at some point.
-It’s very hard to write about layer masks.
-It would be a lot easier to show you with a video.
-Luckily, there are some excellent videos available online, listed below.
-Thanks again for reading!
+Let me know if this wasn’t clear or if you got lost at some point.
+It’s tough to write about layer masks.